mikeharney94/MITIMCOAPI/README.md

 # MITIMCOAPI
+To run the program, you must set the alphavantage_key environmental variable here: Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Environment to the string value of the key you are utilizing.

-To run it, you can type the command "dotnet run --launch-profile https" from the file directory.
+Once that is set, you can type the command "dotnet run --launch-profile https" from the file directory.
 Furthermore, once you do, you should see a command resembling Now listening on: https://localhost:7210.
 If you navigate to that url, followed by /swagger/index.html like so: https://localhost:7210/swagger/index.html while it is running, then you can view the API parameters and endpoints as well as manually test submissions yourself.